constantin-zackl/DataR/README.md

 The source code which was used for generating the explaining plots is available in the file PCA_example.R .
 The randomly generated three Dimensional Data is also available for recalculations in the file PCA_test_data.txt.

-##  The Web App

-The Web app performs a Principal Component Analysis on the Golub Data Set of leukemia Patients.
-In the input Panel on the left side the number of genes in the analysis and the wanted Principal Components can be selected.
-It is also possible to change the maximum amount of Gene Names displayed in the Loading Plot.
-In the main Panel on the right side the user can select the plot type and can get some basic information about the analysis.
-Fore more information about the plot types please review the explanation above.

-## The Golub Data

-The Golub Data by Todd Golub cover the Gene Expression of 27 Patients with acute lymphoblastic leukemia (ALL) and 11 patients with acute myeloid leukemia (AML).
-In total there were 7129 Genes measured.
-The App performs a PCA to find difference in the gene expression between these two group of patients.

 ## Used Functions

 * data("Golub_Train""), exprs(Golub_Train): Loading the Data from the Dataset